Qosay-AlShatel/Interactive-Quiz-Application/README.md

 ---

 ##  Screenshots
-### Choose the topic of the quiz and number of question
+### Choose the topic of the quiz and number of questions
 ![Choose Topic](./screenshots/ChooseTopic.png)

 ### First Question